dmbarbour/glas/docs/GlasApps.md

 ### Procedural Embedding of Transaction Machines

 It is feasible to compile a top-level transactional loop, such as a Glas program of form `loop:(until:Halt, do:cond:try:Step)`, to run as a transaction machine within a procedural context.
+In the interest of predictable performance, a compiler should require an explicit hint to recognize and optimize the loop as a transaction machine, e.g. `prog:(do:loop:(...), accel:txloop, ...)`.

-The data stack can be compiled into a set of transaction variables.
-Static analysis and runtime instrumentation can support fine-grained read-write conflict detection.
-It is feasible to recognize *channels* as a patterned use of list variables.
+In context of this loop, the data stack might be compiled into a set of transaction variables.
+Abstract interpretation together with runtime instrumentation can feasibly support fine-grained read-write conflict detection.
+It is feasible to recognize *channels* as a patterned use of list variables, i.e. channels are just lists on the data stack that we optimize based on usage.

-The embedding loses implicit live coding, but we still benefit from convenient process control, incremental computing, task-based concurrency, reactive dataflow, potential distribution, etc..
-Use of loops to express waits is more composable and extensible than explicit wait effects.
-I intend to use this procedural embedding in context of [Glas command line interface](GlasCLI.md).
+The embedding loses implicit live coding, but we still benefit from convenient process control, incremental computing, task-based concurrency, reactive dataflow, potential for parallelism and distribution, etc..
+I intend to initially use this procedural embedding in context of [Glas command line interface](GlasCLI.md).

 ### Transaction Machine Embedding of Procedural

-A transaction machine cannot directly evaluate procedural code within a transaction.
-However, it is feasible to create a concurrent task that repeatedly interprets the procedural code for a few steps then yields, saving the procedure's continuation for a future transaction.

-This embedding is essentially the same as multi-threading.
-We could manipulate state to kill the procedural thread or spawn new ones.
-However, the transaction machine substrate does offer a few benefits, such as lightweight support for transactional memory, and a robust foundation to integrate with dataflow paradigms.
+It is feasible to create a concurrent task where each transaction steps through procedural code, interpreting it and waiting for data as needed.
+Evaluating a collection of procedural continuations essentially models multi-threaded systems within a transaction machine, albeit with benefits of transactional memory.
+Evaluation of individual steps could be accelerated for performance.

 ### Interleave of Embeddings

 Conveniently, these embeddings interleave.
-Relevantly, if we evaluate a procedure containing a transaction loop, we do not need to update the continuation for that procedure until the loop halts.
-While the continuation variable is not updated, the loop will be stable for incremental computing and forks.
+Relevantly, when a transaction loop evaluates a procedure that contains another transaction loop, we can evaluate the loop without updating the continuation state until the loop halts.
+This allows for a 'stable' loop with respect to incremental computing and replication of forks.
+No need for special optimizations.

-This supports a flexible integration of programming styles.

 ## Before Optimization

 Transaction machines rely on sophisticated optimizations.
 Implementation of these optimizations is non-trivial, and they certainly will not be available during early development of Glas systems.
 A transition plan is required.

-Without optimizations, implicit process control reduces to a busy-wait loop.
-We can mitigate this by simply slowing down the loop.
-I propose to do so by limiting the polling frequency for external resources.
-For example, we might limit polling of a TCP channel to 40Hz (a 25ms period).
-After we fail to read data 7ms ago, the next read would have an 18ms timeout to avoid observing a failed read twice within 25ms.
-We can poll multiple TCP channels within a 25ms cycle.
+Without incremental computing optimizations, implicit process control reduces to a busy-wait loop.
+We can mitigate this by simply slowing down an unproductive loop.
+For example, we could limit a loop that fails to do anything to 40Hz, adjustable via annotation.
+This might apply only to the 'txloop' accelerator in a procedural embedding.

-Without optimizations, forks are random.
-There is no replication, parallel evaluation, or incremental computing of forked tasks.
-Forks will often be evaluated even when there is nothing to do.
-This results in unpredictable latency, reduced scalability, and unnecessary rework.
-Before optimizations are available, concurrent applications should manually manage their own schedule and cache.
-A simple case is to run every subtask on every cycle, but allow some tasks to short-circuit based on dirty bits.
+Without replication and incremental computing optimizations, use of 'fork' for task-based concurrency results in unpredictable latency and unnecessary rework.
+We can mitigate this by simply avoiding 'fork' until later, instead using a centralized event polling loop.

-These interim solutions are adequate for many applications, especially at small scales.
-Importantly, they do not pollute the effects API with explicit timeouts, waits, or multi-threading.
-And they work equally well for procedural interpretation.
+These interim solutions are adequate for many applications, especially at smaller scales.
+Importantly, they do not pollute the effects API and also work for procedural embeddings.

 ## Abstract Design